Musket: Replacement by the rifle

 The musket was a smoothbore firearm and lacked rifling grooves that would have spun the bullet in such a way as to increase its accuracy.
 The last contact with the musket barrel gives the ball a spin around an axis at right angles to the direction of flight.
 The aerodynamics result in the ball veering off in a random direction from the aiming point.
 The practice of rifling, putting grooves in the barrel of a weapon, causing the projectile to spin on the same axis as the line of flight, prevented this veering off from the aiming point.
 Rifles already existed in Europe by the late 15th century, but they were primarily used as sporting weapons and had little presence in warfare.
 The problem with rifles was the tendency for powder fouling to accumulate in the rifling, making the piece more difficult to load with each shot.
 Eventually, the weapon could not be loaded until the bore was wiped clean.
 For this reason, smoothbore muskets remained the primary firearm of most armies until the mid-19th century.
-It wasn't until 1611 that rifles started seeing some limited usage in warfare by Denmark.
+It was not until 1611 that rifles started seeing some limited usage in warfare by Denmark.
 Around 1750, rifles began to be used by skirmishers of Frederick the Great, recruited in 1744 from a Jäger unit of game-keepers and foresters, but the rifle's slow rate of fire still restricted their usage.